nparis18/tmo/README.md

 # `TMO`:  Thresholding Multiple Outcomes (TMO)
-Stata package to implement TMO, which uses multiple outcomes to adjust standard error for spatial correlation.
+Stata package to implement TMO, which uses multiple outcomes to adjust standard errors for spatial correlation.

 PACKAGE IS CURRENTLY FOR TESTING ONLY.